 - Keep risk management at the forefront of PMO activities.
 Actively engage your SI and user management organization to communicate actions that mitigate risk and safeguard contingency plans.

-Summarizing our series we will leave you with three overarching best practices that should guide your ERP transformation talent application strategy:
+To conclude, these three overarching best practices should guide your ERP transformation talent application strategy:

 1. Recognize talent as a key success factor & commit to implementing an ongoing talent management process